Al-Hawl refugee camp

-As of mid-2023, the camp population had fallen below 50,000 due to repatriations.
-By late 2025, the camp population had fallen to below 27,500 people, mostly due to repatriations to Iraq.

 Background

 The camp was originally established for Iraqi refugees in early 1991, during the Gulf War, and was later reopened after the 2003 invasion of Iraq as one of three camps at the Iraqi–Syrian border.

 Demographics

-While at the beginning of 2019 the camp held about 10,000 people its size increased dramatically with the collapse of ISIL.
-By February 2021, the camp's population was estimated at more than 60,000.
-An estimate in September 2019 indicated that the camp held about 20,000 women and 50,000 children from the former Islamic State of Iraq and the Levant (ISIL) guarded by 400 SDF militia fighters.
+At the beginning of 2019 the camp held about 10,000 people, but then its size increased dramatically with the collapse of ISIL.
+An estimate in September 2019 indicated that the camp held about 20,000 women and 50,000 children from the former Islamic State of Iraq and the Levant (ISIL), guarded by 400 SDF militia fighters.
+Their husbands and teenage sons were not present, being held at other camps.